 Who Drove the Car?

 - If no one was steering the car, then how did it travel a direct path?
 Dirt mounds, dumped from nearby construction, were scattered on the embankment, yet broken vegetation showed the car corrected toward a straight path each time it started to veer.
-By the time the car reached the river, it was still traveling in the precise center of the clearing.
+By the time the car reached the river, it was still traveling in the center of the clearing.

 - Where was Yarmolenko?
 The trunk was filled with gear, providing little room for her to have been forced into the trunk space alive.